Harbour Information

 More details and prices:

-Deep draught vessels drawing around 2 m may well experience problems at dead low water springs, especially if trying to lie on the inside of this pontoon.
+Deep draught vessels drawing around 2 m may possibly experience problems at dead low water springs, especially if trying to lie on the inside of this pontoon.
 The bottom is soft mud so once installed there should be no problem.
 Shallow draught boats of say 1.5 m shouldn't have problems.
+When you think of it you'll be coming in on the flood and departing pretty well at the beginning of the ebb so really no problem at all if your boat dips its keel into soft mud while your there!!

-Facilities at the Marina include water and electricity on the pontoons, full toilet and shower facilities with weather forecasts and public telephones.
+Facilities at the Marina include water and electricity (included in the mooring fee) on the pontoons, full toilet and shower facilities with weather forecasts and public telephones.
 Marine diesel is available seven days a week from 9 AM to 4 PM.
+Nearest garage for petrol is probably Sainsburys which is over the bridge about a mile away.
+If you need Calor or Camping gas refills I'm afraid you have to go up to Peter Leonards Chandlery on Denton Island for that (just over half a mile)

 There are hauling out facilities at the Marina, and also a scrubbing hard in case you have a dirty bottom....